 Aside from essential hardware changes, we imagine the biggest changes we’ll see will be in the device’s software, particularly as Apple’s CEO Tim Cook has said that the new Apple TV and tvOS were “building the foundation for what [Apple] believe can be a broader business over time.”

-Finally, developer logs spotted just last month suggested that Apple is developing a device that runs tvOS 11.
-We would expect to see this new tvOS released alongside iOS11 later this year.
+Developer logs spotted just last month suggested that Apple is developing a device that runs tvOS 11, which suggests that a hardware announcement is on the way to complement the new software.

 Siri at home

 Siri was introduced to the Apple TV in 2016 so we imagine its capabilities will only continue to improve.

 It’s perhaps possible that Apple will use Siri’s integration into the Apple TV to expand into more smart home capabilities.
 Apple brought HomeKit control to tvOS 10 and then in tvOS 10.0.1 it supplemented this with support for App Launch and Wi-Fi Accessory Configuration which made it possible for HomeKit accessories to launch and configure via the Apple TV.

 A possible next step is to bring the Home app currently available on iPhone, Apple Watch and iPad to tvOS 11 and turn the Apple TV into a fully-fledged home hub.

 Not only would this give Apple TV a way to stand out from other streaming devices, it would allow Apple to simultaneously keep up with Amazon’s Echo and Google’s Home devices without the trouble of introducing a brand new product to the market.

 A key area where Apple will have to improve is in the content it offers.
 Apple has never been able to meet its ambitions in the pay TV space – it’s failed to make agreements with key TV production companies and plans for a live TV streaming service have never come to fruition.